LudovicEspeel/course-object-oriented-programming-with-cpp/docs/c-object-oriented-thinking/02-all_about_objects/README.md

 <!-- TODO: Place a picture here with all keywords of OOP.
 Maybe even write it by hand. -->

-## What are Objects
+## What are objects?

-What is an object ?
+What is an object?

 Sounds like a complex question, but the answer is actually really simple.
 Humans already tend to **think in terms of objects**, without taking to much effort.
 Students already know about objects, even if they don't realize it.